 About

 The co-founders of the Place as Practice Research Collective are Deanna Ledezma (University of Illinois Chicago), Josh Rios (School of the Art Institute of Chicago), and Anthony Romero (Dartmouth College).
-As a collective, we conduct critical and creative kinship research and produce visual- and narrative-based work.
+As a collective, we conduct critical and creative kinship research, producing visual and narrative-based work.
 Sites key to these investigations are located in what is now South-Central Texas and the Texas Hill Country, where we were raised and our families reside.
 Some of our relatives have called this area home for generations, while others have more recently immigrated to this region from Mexico.
-Our backgrounds as first-generation college students and work as committed educators motivate us to collaborate with relatives and kin, many of whom did not have access to formal education.
+Our backgrounds as first-generation college students, combined with our work as committed educators, motivate us to collaborate with relatives and kin, many of whom did not have access to formal education.
 Together, we recognize our kin as creative practitioners, storytellers, and theorists in their own right.

 Writing

-The place where the creek goes underground included two publications produced by the Harvard Radcliffe Institute: a broadsheet-style exhibition takeaway and a book with nonfiction essays and artwork by Ledezma, Rios, and Romero.
+The place where the creek goes underground featured two publications produced by the Harvard Radcliffe Institute: a broadsheet-style exhibition takeaway and a book containing nonfiction essays and artwork by Ledezma, Rios, and Romero.

-Our book manuscript in progress Kinship Research: An Altar Album takes the form of a multigenre collective memoir with newly produced photographs and images.
+Our book manuscript, Green Pecans and Other Inheritances: A Collective Memoir, takes the form of a multigenre collection of essays, featuring newly produced photographs and images.
 Building upon the theories of Chicana art historian Laura E. Pérez and artist Amalia Mesa-Bains, our political and creative framework of the altar album references both the practice of ofrenda making and the social materiality of the family photo album.
-We conceptualize our book as an altar album that documents and commemorates ancestral knowledge systems, resists settler colonial constructions of place, and expands notions of family beyond the biological or the juridical.
+We conceptualize our book as an altar album that documents and commemorates inheritances in tangible and affective forms, ancestral knowledge systems, and resists settler colonial constructions of place, expanding notions of family beyond the biological or juridical.

 Art and exhibition making